 New Amphibious Ecotourism Venture in Australia

 Pennicott Wilderness Journeys (PWJ) has commissioned the three commercial RIBs to be designed by Naiad Design, built by Kirby Marine in Australia and amphibiously enabled by Sealegs International.
-The craft will feature Sealegs Amphibious Enablement System (AES) 100, and can support a payload of thirty passengers along with two crew.
+The boats will feature Sealegs Amphibious Enablement System (AES) 100, and can support a payload of thirty passengers along with two crew.

 A ground-breaking and innovative solution was required for PWJ to launch a unique new tourism venture in Australia.
 The amphibious route was the only option for this sensitive national park location, where construction of coastline infrastructure – such as a wharf – is not possible.